-Egg coffee is the specialty of Hanoi.
+Egg coffee is the speciality of Hanoi.
 Coffee becomes a part of Vietnamese culture, we drink coffee in the morning, afternoon and even evening.
 It is normal that people don’t ask you to go to eat breakfast in the morning but to go and drink a cup of coffee together.
-Beside filtered coffee, the egg coffee takes Vietnamese coffee to a new level of internationally famous.
+Besides filtered coffee, egg coffee takes Vietnamese coffee to a new level of internationally famous.

 Ca Phe Giang, the best egg coffee shop in Hanoi

 “Ca phe Giang” is the place you can get authentic egg coffee, even though many coffee shops in Hanoi Old Quarter also offer this type of coffee, the taste of Giang’s egg coffee is different.
 The whipping egg is soft and smooth, and you don’t get the taste of eating raw eggs.

 The recipe for egg coffee is quite simple: whipped egg yolk, coffee, and milk or sugar (depending on your taste).
 I did try to make some egg coffee at home, it looked similar, but it didn’t taste the same.
 According to Mr Nguyễn Chí Hòa (Owner of Ca Phe Giang), his family has some secret ingredients that make his egg coffee tastes so special.

 Back in 1946, Mr Giang (Father of Mr Hòa and the inventor of Egg coffee) was a chef at Metropole Hotel Hanoi, he made a cappuccino for French people, but that type of coffee was so expensive for Vietnamese to drink.
 He thought that there might be some substitutes for expensive cream and milk foam and he tried to mix coffee with egg yolk, and a new type of coffee was born.